-If the CGT asset transferred in a marriage breakdown rollover is your home, you may be entitled to an exemption from CGT for the period the home was your main residence.
-Special rules apply if the dwelling is transferred to you from a company or trust (see chapter 6 for more information).
+If the CGT asset transferred to you in a marriage breakdown rollover is your home, you may be entitled to an exemption from CGT for the period the home was your main residence.
+Special rules apply if the dwelling is transferred to you from a company or trust (see Acquisition of a dwelling from a company or trust upon marriage breakdown on page 79 for more information).